fuongbb/annina-rebder/README.md

 The following is missng tasks on the front-end exercise

 * Fontawesome for icons
-	* rollovers on the 3 photo gallery thumbnails: make a nice CSS effect with !pink overlay and the title that moves with the icon appear
+* Rollovers on the 3 photo gallery thumbnails: make a nice CSS effect with !pink overlay and the title that moves with the icon appear
 * Add a slideshow (fade transition) on the intro section using the 4 images provided.
 The title “Bergerlebnisse” and the button don’t move but stay on top of the slideshows.
 You can use flex-slider or another plugin of your ! choice